 there may not be a significant threat to integrity or objectivity and independence.
-For example, where the indirect financial interest takes the form of an investment in a pension fund, the composition of the funds and the size and nature of any underlying investment in the entity may be known but there is unlikely to be any influence on investment decisions, as the fund will generally be managed independently on a discretionary basis.
-In the case of an 'index tracker' fund, the investment in the entity is determined by the composition of the relevant index and there may be no threat to integrity or objectivity.
+For example, where the indirect financial interest takes the form of an investment in a pension fund, the composition of the funds and the size and nature of any underlying investment in the entity may be known but there is unlikely to be any influence on investment decisions.
 As long as the person holding the indirect interest is not directly involved in an engagement involving the intermediary, nor able to influence the individual investment decisions of the intermediary, any threat to integrity or objectivity and any impairment of independence may be regarded as clearly insignificant.

-- 2.14 Where the firm or one of the individuals specified in paragraph 2.4D holds a beneficial interest in a properly operated 'blind' trust, they are (by definition) completely unaware of the identity of the underlying investments.
-If these include an investment in the entity, this means that they are unaware of the existence of an indirect financial interest.
+- 2.14 Where the firm or one of the individuals specified in paragraph 2.4D holds a beneficial interest in a properly operated 'blind' trust, they are (by definition) completely unaware of the identity of the underlying investments, and therefore, the existence of an indirect financial interest.
 In these circumstances, any threat to integrity or objectivity and any impairment of independence may be regarded as clearly insignificant. - 2.15 Where a partner in the firm or a covered person becomes aware that a close family member holds any financial interest specified in paragraphs 2.3D or 2.4D, that person shall report the matter to the engagement partner to take appropriate action.
 If it is a close family member of the engagement partner, or if the engagement partner is in doubt as to the action to be taken, the engagement partner shall resolve the matter through consultation with the Ethics Partner/Function.